ACCESS-NRI/access-hive.org.au/docs/models/index.md

             <div class="rectangular-card-text">
                 <span class="bold" >ACCESS-ESM</span>
                 <span>
                     ACCESS Earth System Model (ESM) simulates the carbon and other bio-chemical cycles within the climate system, by deploying the atmosphere, ocean, and sea-ice components.
-ACCESS-ESM is one of the two ACCESS global coupled model versions.
+It is one of the two ACCESS global coupled model versions.
                 </span>
             </div>
     </a>